 Various tests are used to evaluate hormone function and ovarian reserve (the number of follicles and quality of the eggs).
 These include blood tests for FSH, antimullerian hormone (AMH), progesterone, and estradiol, and urine tests for LH.
-You may also receive tests to check your thyroid and prolactin levels.
+You may also receive tests to check your thyroid hormone and prolactin levels.
 Blood tests for previous infections with chlamydia may also be considered and can help women avoid more invasive procedures like laparoscopy.

 Clomiphene Challenge Test

 Clomiphene citrate (Clomid, Serophene, generic), a standard fertility drug, may be used to test for ovarian reserve.
 With this test, blood is drawn to measure FSH on day 3 of the menstrual cycle.
 The woman takes clomiphene on days 5 to 9 of the cycle.
 FSH is tested again on day 10.
 A normal response to clomiphene is a moderate increase in FSH levels followed by a return to baseline.
 High levels of FSH on day 3 or day 10 indicate problems with ovarian function.
 However, a normal result of the clomiphene test does not necessarily guarantee a good response to fertility treatments.